 The Bottom Line

-If you arrived on this page curious about how to use Tokyo subway, I have a feeling you’re an expert now.
+If you arrived on this page curious about how to use Tokyo subway, I have a feeling you’re an expert by now.
 From differentiating between the Tokyo Metro and Toei Subway, to deciding whether to buy individual tickets or purchase a reloadable PASMO or SUICA card, to figuring out how to navigate Tokyo (well, as best as possible) using only JR trains, I’ve addressed all the burning questions you have about the Tokyo underground—and then some.
 Still have confusion about the logistics and mechanics of your upcoming trip to Japan?
 Commission a custom Japan itinerary, and let me sweat the details!